Skip to main content

 However, the quantity of extract in Elderberry isn’t exactly consistent with the doses used in clinical research.
 For example, a human study on elderberry's effects on viral respiratory infections used 500mg/day, which is more than six times the amount you get in WonderCow.
 With that in mind, you might consider the ingredient to play more of a background role in supporting colostrum's health benefits and not rely on it for the specific outcomes we've mentioned here.

 Still, WonderCow has other upsides to recommend it.
 Its sustainable practices are a definite plus.
 Like ARMRA, the company sticks to a calf-first initiative.
-And, unlike ARMRA, WonderCow is a Carbon Fund partner because of its commitment to using renewable energy, upcycling nutritional by-products, regenerating soil, and recycling water.
-WonderCow also matches ARMRA in offering travel-friendly (albeit difficult-to-open) single-serving packets and outperforms ARMRA in terms of its BBB grading (an A- at the time of this writing).
+And, unlike ARMRA, WonderCow is a Carbonfund partner because of its commitment to using renewable energy, upcycling nutritional by-products, regenerating soil, and recycling water.
+WonderCow also matches ARMRA in offering travel-friendly (albeit slightly difficult to pour) single-serving packets and outperforms ARMRA in terms of its BBB grading (albeit by a small margin; it’s rated C- at the time of this writing).

-As with ARMRA, the variability in WonderCow's product line means corresponding variety in cost.
+The variability in WonderCow's product line means corresponding variety in cost, though it’s not as variable as ARMRA.
 Check out the following table for a granular breakdown:

 One-time purchaseSubscription

-You can see that WonderCow's upfront prices are mostly lower than ARMRA's, but the per-serving breakdown tells a slightly different tale.
+WonderCow's up-front prices are mostly lower than ARMRA's, but the per-serving breakdown tells a slightly different tale.
 Given WonderCow's serving-size recommendations, a single order of colostrum powder should last no more than 30 days, raising almost every per-serving price point above ARMRA's.
 Adjusting your delivery frequency to 60 days would bring the monthly cost of WonderCow Colostrum Powder down to $27.62, but that corresponds to just half a serving per day or a full serving every two days.
-WonderCow’s one absolute area of advantage in pricing regards its Elderberry travel packets, as the company doesn't charge extra for its flavored colostrum the way ARMRA does, and the subscription discount brings the cost below that of the ARMRA counterparts.
+WonderCow’s one absolute area of advantage in pricing regards its standardized pricing model, as the company doesn't charge extra for its flavored colostrum the way ARMRA does, and the subscription discount brings the cost below that of the ARMRA counterparts.

-The payment options are more limited than ARMRA's, as well — credit card, PayPal, or Shop Pay — but the return policy is a little more generous.
-From the time you make your purchase, you have 60 days to return unopened items for a full refund, a process that entails emailing the company with a return/refund request.
-Also, WonderCow provides a satisfaction guarantee for every first-time order, so you have some security if you want to try each product in the line.
+WonderCow’s return policy is better than ARMRA’s.
+From the time you make your purchase, you have 60 days to return unopened items for a full refund.
+Also, for first-time customers, the policy extends to opened items, too, so you have some security if you want to try each product in the line.

-WonderCow doesn’t ship internationally at this time, but an item in its FAQ section mentions the possibility of international shipping sometime in the future.
+WonderCow doesn’t ship internationally at this time, but there’s a possibility of international shipping sometime in the future.

 Other WonderCow colostrum products